content-left-bg.png

 LESSONS:

-All instrumental students will come out of their normal classroom to have one ½ hour lesson with their instrumental teacher per week.
-During this time, students progress through a book and learn songs for performances.
+All instrumental students will come out of their home classroom to have one ½ hour lesson with their instrumental teacher per week.
+During this time, students progress through a book, learning exercises and songs.
 Your child will develop many wonderful techniques required for successful playing and performing.
-What a fantastic opportunity!

 TIMETABLES: